gregpechiro/dndtools/README.md

 apt-get install git mysql-server python-dev python-mysqldb

 # Setup MySql database
-mysql -u root -pdndtools -e "create database dndtools;" mysql -u root -pdndtools -e "grant all on dndtools.* to 'dndtools'@'localhost' identified by 'dndtools';"
+mysql -uroot -proot -e "create database dndtools;" mysql -uroot -proot -e "grant all on dndtools.* to 'dndtools'@'localhost' identified by 'dndtools';"

 # Import any dndtools MySql database that you like